Villas in Menorca

 Near Cala Turqueta, Playa des Talaier is a horseshoe-shaped bay with soft sands and shady pines offering respite from the midday sun.
 Rocky ledges flank the water, creating a natural diving board for swimmers.
 The surrounding undulating landscape provides a soul-soothing backdrop for long, lazy beach days.

-A much-hyped beach – and rightfully so.
+A much-hyped beach in Menorca – and rightfully so.
 A pine-fringed trail leads to Cala Turqueta, where a small cove of unfathomably blue waters and white sand awaits.
 Quieter outside the peak summer months, you’ll need to arrive early in July and August to secure a spot.

 Bigger sister to Cala Macarelleta, this postcard-pretty cove has sugary sands and a calm pool of turquoise water.
 Sheltered by amphitheatre-like cliffs, it’s a lovely little sun trap, even in winter, and has a good tapas restaurant.